MarkXA/ddrmenutemplates/README.md

 # ddrmenutemplates

-This project is a repository for example templates for DotNetNuke's DDRMenu navigation provider.
+This project is a repository for example templates for [DNN](http://www.dnnsoftware.com/)'s DDRMenu navigation provider.
 These templates can be used as is, or as a basis for the development of custom templates.

 There are three basic example templates to get you started:

 - ULToken - Plain unordered list using token template parser
 - ULRazor - Plain unordered list using Razor template parser
 - ULXSLT - Plain unordered list using XSLT template parser

+These templates can often be used pretty much as-is with the addition of the relevant CSS classes for a Bootstrap navbar or jQuery plugin.

 Also included are example templates for: